Six Key Nutrients For Keeping Kids Healthy by Good Health

 2. Fats

 Fats and cholesterol are essential for life and are found in every cell membrane.
-They have a major role in supporting skin health, moisture, and repair, assist with immune responses, and are a fuel source, particularly during sleep.
-Cholesterol is the base molecule for our steroid hormones and vitamin D. While we can synthesise fats and cholesterol in our body, it is necessary to have fat within your diet for your body to absorb the fat-soluble vitamins, D, E, K and A, plus we only make around 80% of the cholesterol we need every day.
-Research has shown that children who eat a low-fat diet are more likely to be obese adults.
+They have a major role in supporting skin health, moisture, and repair; assist with immune responses; and are a fuel source, particularly during sleep, for our hearts, or when we’re at rest.
+Cholesterol is the base molecule for our steroid (reproductive, stress, etc.) hormones and vitamin D. While we can synthesise fats and cholesterol in our body, it is necessary to have fat within your diet for your body to absorb the fat-soluble vitamins, D, E, K, and A, plus we only make up to 80% of the cholesterol we need every day.
+Research has shown that children who eat a low-fat diet are more likely to be obese adults and experience issues with their facial and bone structure, etc., causing breathing problems, among others.

-The omega 3 and 6 fatty acids are not made in our body, so we must obtain them from our diet.
-Healthy animal fats, including red meat, but especially fish, contain the essential Omega-3 fatty acids, DHA and EPA, that are critical for brain health, development, and growth.
-Vegetable oils are highly refined and the omega-6 to omega-3 ratio is too high.
-Nuts and seeds contain the precursor to useable omega-3s, DHA and EPA, called alpha linolenic acid, but, unfortunately, the conversion to EPA, and especially DHA, is restricted in most of us.
+The omega-3 and -6 fatty acids are not made in our body, so we must obtain them from our diet.
+Healthy animal fats, including red meat, but especially fish, contain the essential omega-3 fatty acids, DHA and EPA, that are critical for brain health, development, and growth.
+Vegetable oils are highly refined, and the omega-6 to omega-3 ratio is too high.
+Nuts and seeds contain the precursor to DHA and EPA, called alpha-linolenic acid, but, unfortunately, the conversion to EPA, and especially DHA, is restricted in most of us.
 This is why it is important for children to consume animal fats and why traditional cultures prioritise animal foods for their youngsters.

 3. Egg yolk